 Tara Bhrushundi (pronounced "broo-SHOON-dee") is a pianist, composer, educator, and businesswoman who thrives on hard work, who loves what she does, and who has a long list of accomplishments to demonstrate a standard of excellence in all areas of her work.
 Bhrushundi is driven by her desire to serve as well as to lead, and to connect in a meaningful way with those around her.

 In 2008, Bhrushundi and a colleague founded Sweet Harmony as a music duo serving New Jersey, New York City, and Philadelphia.
-Bhrushundi later became the sole leader of the group, incorporated it in the state of New Jersey, and expanded to include a network of hundreds of musicians serving states across America.
-The company now performs for approximately 350 events each year.
+Bhrushundi later became the sole leader of the group, incorporated it, and expanded to include a network of nine sales reps and hundreds of musicians serving the entire United States.
+The company now performs for more than 500 events each year.

 In 2019, Sweet Harmony won the Growth Success Award for its region from the New Jersey Small Business Development Center.
 Bhrushundi was also chosen for a podcast interview at USA Today's Local iQ branch, sharing her experience and insights with other small businesses.
-Sweet Harmony has won national sales awards on websites such as TheBash.com and WeddingWire.com and has been featured in local newspapers.
+Sweet Harmony has won national sales awards on industry websites and has been featured in local newspapers.

 Among Sweet Harmony's clients are Douglas Elliman Real Estate (the nation's fourth largest real estate company); Hollywood movie star Tunde Adebimpe ("Rachel Getting Married," TV on the Radio); Webster Bank Arena; Parkway Toyota of Englewood Cliffs, NJ; the Italian Consulate of Miami; Campbell Soup Company; Lord Abbett; and Bachem Americas.

-Tara Bhrushundi is that rare pianist who is truly versatile, as comfortable in Sunday afternoon classical ensembles as she is in late-night jazz jam sessions.
-Her 25 years of performing experience have taken her to The Kennedy Center's Millennium Stage in Washington, D.C.; Ortlieb's Jazzhaus and World Cafe Live in Philadelphia; the Waldorf, The Carlyle, and the National Arts Club in Manhattan; New Jersey's PNC Bank Arena; the Trenton, NJ Women in Jazz Festival; and the New Jersey Independent Music Festival among many others.
+Tara Bhrushundi is as comfortable in Sunday afternoon classical ensembles as she is in late-night jazz jam sessions.
+Her 30 years of performing experience have taken her to The Kennedy Center's Millennium Stage in Washington, D.C.; Ortlieb's Jazzhaus and World Cafe Live in Philadelphia; the Waldorf, The Carlyle, and the National Arts Club in Manhattan; New Jersey's PNC Bank Arena; the Trenton, NJ Women in Jazz Festival; and the New Jersey Independent Music Festival among many others.